klacol/clage_homeserver/README.md

 All rights of CLAGE GmbH remain unaffected.

 # Features
-- Query Heater Status
+- Query the status of the homeserver & water heater
+- Query the setup values of the homeserver & water heater
+- Query the consumption values for water (Liter) and energy (kWh)
-- Set Heater Temperature
+- Set the setpoint temperature for the heater

 # Install